Vedas

 More info →The Samaveda Samhita

 The Samaveda, or Veda of Holy Songs, ranks in importance next to the Rgvedas, in sanctity and liturgical content.
 The author, T.H.
-Griffith translated and compiled the text with loving detail after its first publication in 1893.
+Griffith translated and compiled the text with loving detail.
+First publication: 1893.

 More info →